kimfucious/torrent-fiesta/README.md

 The app will select the correct files to use to run compose up/down commands based on CLI Menu selections.

-You can run Servarr apps individually or use Full Service to run them all at once.
+You can run Servarr apps individually or select `Full Service` to run them all at once.

 If you don't want a specific Servarr app to run in full service, edit the `full-service.compose.yaml` file, commenting out or deleting the service you do not wish to use.

 ### Python

 -   Install Python 3 and pip (I use [Homebrew](https://docs.brew.sh/Homebrew-and-Python)).
--   In terminal, navigate to the root of this project and run the following commands:
+-   In terminal, navigate to the root of this project and run the following commands to install dependencies in an isolated environment:

 ```console
 > python3 -m venv .venv